“Identity design is not about what one likes or dislikes. It’s about what works.”

 “The solution that we came up with was a combination of an allusion to a library and a representation of the American nation: an open book and the American flag.”

 “It wasn’t until 1986, six long years after NBC first hired us, that the network took the number-one slot and the new peacock was released into the world.”

 “The blue octagonal mark is abstract but not without meaning.
 It suggests a Chinese coin or, with the square enclosed in an octagon, a bank vault and by extension the notion of security and trust.”

 “Beyond the basic signature and guidelines for usage, recommendations were made for the extensive use of the color yellow, especially for product packaging; the use wherever possible of appropriate and striking photography; a standard way to incorporate a message about the society and its purpose; and how, without restrictions on layout and design, the use of strong, clean contemporary design can help update perceptions of National Geographic.”

 “This remarkable book testifies to the benefits of collaboration and sets a very high standard for the entire field to emulate.”

 — Milton Glaser

 Identify: Basic Principles of Identity Design in the Iconic Trademarks of Chermayeff & Geismar — a landmark publication showcasing the worldwide visual influence of Chermayeff & Geismar.

-Purchase direct from Print Publishing, or here:
+Purchase from Print Publishing, or here: